ibm-cloud-docs/activity-tracker/sqlquery.md

 Where

 * **FIELDS** is the list of fields that you want to get information on for teh different records.
-For example, you can enter `_source.eventTime AS EVENTTIME, _source.action AS ACTION, _source.severity AS SEVERITY, _source.outcome AS OUTCOME`
+For example, you can enter `_source.eventTime AS EVENTTIME, _source.action AS ACTION, _source.severity AS SEVERITY, _source.outcome AS OUTCOME, _source.o_initiator.id AS INITIATOR_ID, _source.o_initiator.name AS INITIATOR_NAME`
 * **PARQUET_FILE** is the **Result location URL** that you get when you transform the archive file from JSON to PARQUET
 * **RESULTS_BUCKET** is the SQL URL of the custom COS bucket that you plan to use to upload the query results